-Book an Appointment at Psychology & Psychotherapy in Toronto - **NEW** River location opening in Toronto in **Summer 2026** - stay in touch!
+Book an Appointment at Psychology & Psychotherapy in Toronto - We are here to serve your well-being and growth metropolitan Toronto

 Registered Psychotherapist (Qualifying) Karen Siwak